CiPHER-29/Final-App/replit.md

-# Study Tracker
+# Study GPS

 ## Overview

-Study Tracker is a React-based web application designed to help students monitor and optimize their learning progress.
+Study GPS is a React-based web application designed to help students monitor and optimize their learning progress.
 The application enables users to track study sessions, manage subjects, and maintain a timer-based approach to learning with the goal of continuous improvement ("1% better than yesterday").
 Built as a science project, it features a modern dark theme interface with comprehensive session tracking and analytics capabilities.

 ## User Preferences